 Due to the socially positive nature of this occupation there are significant tax benefits to Foster Carers in the form of enhanced tax allowances.
 Typically foster carers do not pay tax on the first £20000 of their allowances.
+In some circumstances, foster families do not pay any tax at all.
 There is more detail at this HMRC webpage.

 Covers the cost of caring for children

 eg food, clothes, gifts, hobbies, mobile phone, savings